FNNDSC/CHRIS_docs/README.md

 The second version of ChRIS, released around 2013, replaced **Wt** with a cleaner, twitter-inspired interface built around the concept of _feeds_ and _plugins_.
 This version of ChRIS interfaced primarily with HPC clusters.
 It is still in production use today.

 ### ChRIS v3
-The current development version of ChRIS features a complete redesign and shift to using REST-based services distributed computing, and dockerized containers for data processing.
+The current development version of ChRIS features a complete redesign and shift to using REST-based services for distributed computing, and dockerized containers for data processing.
 In some contexts, this version of ChRIS is also called _CHIPS_.

 ## Recent Papers